ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/_index.md

 ---
 # Title, summary, and page position.
-linktitle: "Ordinary Least Squares (OLS)"
+linktitle: "The Classical Model"
-weight: 2
+weight: 4

 # Page metadata.
-title: Ordinary Least Squares (OLS)
+title: The Classical Model
 type: book  # Do not modify.
 ---